Parking enforcement update

-Throughout the coronavirus pandemic, the council eased parking restrictions for residents as they knew how important it was for people to drop off essential items to friends and family.
+Throughout the coronavirus pandemic, we have eased parking restrictions for residents as they know how important it was for people to drop off essential items to friends and family.

-This was done by introducing 30-minute free parking for all residents and visitors across the borough, so that they were able to look after their loved ones by dropping off food and medicine.
+There is 5 minutes free parking in resident and pay & display bays for all residents and visitors across the borough, so that they are able to look after their loved ones by dropping off food and medicine.

-Drivers using the pay and display or RingGo bays and council car parks may still park for 30 minutes free of charge provided they register their parking session with RingGo.
-Details of how to do this are displayed on the tariff boards at each location.
+In addition, motorists using the pay and display, or paid bays and certain council car parks may park for 30 minutes free of charge provided they register their parking session.
+Details of how to do this are displayed on the tariff boards at applicable locations.